 Okay, maybe it’s not definitive, but it’s pretty close.
-Let’s get started.
+Keep reading.

 Every school has a financial aid team and they work really hard to make sure students have access to the optimal financial aid solutions for their situation.
 Given the various ways universities work with families and students to help them fund a college education, it’s no surprise that while financial aid offices are doing their best to be helpful, the award notifications they send out can still be confusing.
 Because there is no standard format for financial aid notification letters that all universities use, the best thing you can do is make sure you understand the language they’re using, and how they’re calculating the costs.